*Updated upon the release of Senate letter to Secretary of Education, Betsy DeVos*

 - Without the Simplified Needs Test, you could lose out on financial aid

 If you don’t have your tax documents, and you’re filing with FRANK, you’ll need to request all your tax documents from the IRS.
-Once you have them, we can help guide you through the process.
+Once you have them, we can help guide you through the financial aid application process.

 These changes might only be a few questions on the FAFSA® and some new forms, but they come with a serious impact now that students who previously qualified for the Simplified Needs Test might not.